moxin-org/moly/README.md

 then open Finder and unmount any Moxin-related disk images, then try the above `cargo packager` command again.

 After the command completes, you should see both the `Moxin.app` and the `.dmg` in the `dist/` directory.
+You can immediately double-click the `Moxin.app` bundle to run it, or you can double-click the `.dmg` file to

+> Note that the `.dmg` is what should be distributed for installation on other machines, not the `.app`.

 If you'd like to modify the .dmg background, here is the [Google Drawings file used to generate the MacOS .dmg background image](https://docs.google.com/drawings/d/1Uq13nAsCKFrl4s16HeLqpVfQ-vbF7v2Z8HFyqgeyrbE/edit?usp=sharing).